Harnesses

 - Agent tools:

-signet_recall,signet_remember, andsignet_memory_feedbackare registered as LLM-callable tools.
-When the agent callssignet_recall, the results (including memory IDs) are returned into the conversation context via the tool response.signet_memory_feedbacklets the LLM rate injected memory relevance (-1 to 1) to improve future recall ranking. - Hidden inject messages use
+signet_recall,signet_source_search,signet_session_search, andsignet_rememberare registered as LLM-callable tools.
+When the agent callssignet_recall, the results (including memory IDs) are returned into the conversation context via the tool response.signet_source_searchsearches provenance-backed artifacts separately from ordinary memory recall;signet_session_searchsearches active or completed session transcripts. - Hidden inject messages use

 display: falseandrole: "custom".
 Pi converts custom messages torole: "user"for the LLM, so theX-Initiatorheader (which determines Copilot billing attribution) is set based on the last message’s role — extensions cannot override it via anattributionfield as Oh My Pi can. - Does not sync